1999–2000 Toronto Raptors season: Off-season

+Regular season

-In their first full season playing at the Air Canada Centre, the Raptors got off to a 12–6 start to the regular season, but then lost five of their next six games.
-However, the team got better as the season progressed, winning seven straight games between February and March, and holding a 26–21 record at the All-Star break.
+In their first full season playing at the Air Canada Centre, and with the addition of Davis, Curry and Bogues, the Raptors won seven of their first ten games of the regular season.
+The team got off to a 12–6 start to the season, but then lost five of their next six games, and later on held a 26–21 record at the All-Star break.
 At mid-season, the team traded Alvin Williams to the Celtics in exchange for Danny Fortson, but the trade was voided due to Williams failing his physical exam; Williams only played 55 games this season due to knee injuries.
-The Raptors showed improvement as they finished in third place in the Central Division with a 45–37 record, earned the sixth seed in the Eastern Conference, and qualified for their first ever NBA playoff appearance.
+The Raptors showed improvement posting a seven-game winning streak between February and March, and finished in third place in the Central Division with a 45–37 record, earning the sixth seed in the Eastern Conference; the team qualified for their first ever NBA playoff appearance in franchise history.

-Second-year star Vince Carter averaged 25.7 points, 5.8 rebounds and 1.3 steals per game, and was named to the All-NBA Third Team, while Tracy McGrady averaged 15.4 points, 6.3 rebounds and 1.9 blocks per game, and Doug Christie contributed 12.4 points, 4.4 assists and 1.4 steals per game.
+Second-year star Vince Carter averaged 25.7 points, 5.8 rebounds, 3.9 assists and 1.3 steals per game, and was named to the All-NBA Third Team, while Tracy McGrady averaged 15.4 points, 6.3 rebounds and 1.9 blocks per game, and Doug Christie contributed 12.4 points, 4.4 assists and 1.4 steals per game.
 In addition, Davis provided the team with 11.5 points, 8.8 rebounds and 1.3 blocks per game, while Charles Oakley provided with 6.8 points, 6.9 rebounds and 1.3 steals per game.
 Off the bench, Kevin Willis averaged 7.6 points and 6.1 rebounds per game, while Curry contributed 7.6 points per game, Williams provided with 5.3 points and 2.3 assists per game, and Bogues contributed 5.1 points and 3.7 assists per game.

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Carter was selected for the 2000 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance.
 In addition, Carter and McGrady both participated in the NBA Slam Dunk Contest, in which Carter won by scoring 50 on 3 of his 5 dunk attempts.
-Carter also finished in tenth place in Most Valuable Player voting, while McGrady finished tied in third place in Sixth Man of the Year voting, and in fifth place in Most Improved Player voting, and head coach Butch Carter finished tied in fifth place in Coach of the Year voting.
+Carter also finished in tenth place in Most Valuable Player voting, while McGrady finished tied in third place in Sixth Man of the Year voting, and also finished in fifth place in Most Improved Player voting, and head coach Butch Carter finished tied in fifth place in Coach of the Year voting.

+The Raptors finished ninth in the NBA in home-game attendance, with an attendance of 756,496 at the Air Canada Centre during the regular season.